 Our MSR are reflected at their estimated fair value.
 The estimated fair value fluctuates primarily due to changes in interest rates and other factors.
 Generally, in a rising interest rate environment, we would expect prepayments to decrease and the fair value of our MSR to increase.
-Conversely, in a decreasing interest rate environment, we would expect prepayments to increase and the fair value of our MSR to decrease.
+Conversely, in a decreasing interest rate environment, we would expect prepayments to decrease.